Nickforall/Dioxide/README.md

 **Dioxide** is the main compiler and runtime for the Carbonscript language.

+## Installation

+You can install Dioxide by cloning this repository, and running `npm install -g` in its root.

+## Usage

+You can compile any utf8 file by running `carbonc filename.cb`

 ## What is Carbonscript?

 Carbonscript is a language designed by [Nick Vernij](https://github.com/nickforall), I created this language because I was simply bored, and I was annoyed by some of the things other languages do.